Do Go On - 334 - Pan Am Flight 73

 We just want to make sure you're the right fit.

-I'm a pretty progressive boss.
+I'm pretty progressive boss.

-I actually have references of my own of people who have worked for me.
+I actually have references of my own of people who have worked for me if you wanted to have a chat to them.

 Yeah.